FAQs for Director of Exceptional Needs Licensure Program

 Yes, many students complete the Director of Exceptional Needs licensure program and also enroll in the online Education Law Certificate program.
-Because special education is the most litigious area in schools, many students opt to complete two additional courses (A615, A710) to improve their legal literacy and obtain an education law specialization to add to their resumes.
+Because special education is the most litigious area in schools, many students opt to complete three additional courses (A615, A675 and A710) to improve their legal literacy and obtain an education law specialization to add to their resumes.

 It is possible to take up to two courses before being formally admitted but students who start the program before being formally admitted are not guaranteed admission.
 If a student is not admitted into the Special Education Leadership Program, s/he might be able to transfer these courses into another university.
 Please contact Ed Leadership Student Support at firstname.lastname@example.org or 812-856-8371 to discuss this option.

 It will generally take 6-8 weeks after your full application is complete.

 Your Special Education Leadership cohort courses will be taught by Dr. Sandi Cole, Director of the Center on Education and Lifelong Learning and the program coordinator for the Special Education Leadership program.
 Your non-cohort courses will generally be taught by full-time faculty members at Indiana University.
 Our professors have worked as teachers, principals, superintendents, lawyers, and have published widely in their areas of expertise.
 Several of the faculty members have been school and district administrators Indiana and/or other states.

 We consider your undergraduate and if relevant, any graduate grades as well as your personal statement and recommendations.
 We are interested in students with a genuine interest in special education leadership issues who demonstrate strong academic abilities.